Aryano09/vymoMTSA/README.md

 A form is created to register user for a given restaurant, it uses react form , calls the  post request , sends the data and returns status code.

 for better handling of data and states Redux could be used but it has no use in this application.
+Also jwt tokens can be used to secure the api with implementation of login and signup protocols.